 Master's in Public Humanities

 Brown’s MA degree in public humanities offers a unique program of study for those interested in public engagement and the work of cultural organizations.
-This graduate degree program (which can be completed either as a professional master’s program or as part of the American Studies Ph.D. program) offers a dynamic interdisciplinary opportunity for students interested in careers in cultural organizations.
+This graduate degree program (which can be completed either as a professional master’s program or as part of the American Studies Ph.D. program) provides a dynamic interdisciplinary opportunity for students interested in careers in cultural organizations.
 Graduates have found work in museums, historical societies, cultural planning agencies, heritage tourism, historic preservation, informal learning centers, universities, and community arts programs.

 The flexible program draws on Brown University’s open curriculum and the wide-ranging resources of Providence’s arts and cultural community to connect students to educational experiences inside and outside the classroom.
 Program strengths include: